 Factors That Might Affect Your Financial Compensation

 One reason there is no “average” settlement in a personal injury lawsuit is the fact that so many things can affect your injury settlement.
 Any one of the following conditions could make your claim worth more or less:

 The severity of your injuries and how long they will affect you can determine what you can recover.
 For example, a broken arm that heals in six weeks will likely result in lower compensation than a spinal cord injury that will affect you for many years.

 How long your injuries affect your ability to perform routine activities of daily living can determine the value of compensation for your pain and suffering.

 Whether You Are Able to Return to Work

-How long you are out of work, your lost wages as well as whether you are able to return to work in any capacity, may have an effect on the value of your claim.
+Losing the ability to work, whether temporarily or permanently, is also often part of the average settlement.
+How long you are out of work, your lost wages, and whether or not you are able to return to work in any capacity may also have an effect on the value of your claim.

 Your Medical Expenses

 If you have had any out of pocket expenses or unpaid bills for medical or hospital bills due to the accident, those expenses can be claimed in your case.
 In some instances, these medical expenses can be quite substantial.
 In fact, they may end up being the number-one reason you chose to file a personal injury lawsuit.